Brightline Expanding To Orlando In Summer 2023, Tickets Now On Sale

 • 16 daily trains is an incredible amount of service; it would appear that the capacity will be 239 people per train, so that’s nearly 4,000 seats in each direction every day, which is a lot

-Honestly, I’m impressed that this Orlando service is actually happening, as I had my doubts.
+Honestly, I’m impressed that this Orlando service has actually started, as I had my doubts.
 I hope the service succeeds, as the state of train travel in the United States is pretty bad for the most part.
 Therefore I don’t want to be “down” on this idea, but I also think that for an individual train service to succeed, there needs to be a bigger infrastructure investment.
 A train service is only so valuable when many people feel they need a car on both ends of their journey.

 Brightline train at the Miami station